-To check the power-up tests
+To check the power-up self-tests

-The logic analyzer automatically performs power-up tests when you apply power to the instrument.
+The logic analyzer automatically performs power-up self-tests when you apply power to the instrument.
 The revision number of the operating system shows in the upper-right corner of the screen during these power-up tests.
 As each test completes, either "passed" or "failed" prints on the screen in front of the name of each test.

-- 1 Disconnect all inputs, then insert a formatted disk into the flexible disk drive. - 2 Let the instrument warm up for a few minutes, then cycle power by turning off then turning on the power switch.
+- 1 Disconnect all inputs, then insert a formatted disk into the flexible disk drive. - 2 Let the instrument warm up for a few minutes, then cycle power by turning off the power switch and turning it on again.